Skip to main content

 • Vegetable oil for baking

 The choice of vegetable milk is entirely up to you.
 If you want a subtle nutty flavor for your pancakes, you can use cashew milk or hazelnut milk.
 Rice milk, on the other hand, has a natural sweetness and is great for allergy sufferers.
-The oat milk on the other hand scores with many healthy ingredients.
+Oat milk for its part scores high with its many healthy ingredients.
+It contains valuable omega-3 and omega-6 fatty acids.
+It is also rich in calcium and iron.

-Lupine milk has a neutral taste and contains neither lactose nor milk protein.
+Lupin milk has a neutral taste and contains neither lactose nor milk protein.
 The most popular alternative is soy milk.
 It is rich in polyunsaturated fatty acids and also contains many important vitamins.

 Keto Pancakes